 One of the more common complaints received by systems of our size is "brown water."
-This section explains why discolored water is normal; why the water is still safe; and how we investigate whether the cause is in our water mains or in the customer's private lines.
+This section explains why discolored water is normal; why the water is still safe; and how the District investigates whether the cause is in our water mains or in the customer's private lines.
 Some tips are included to deal with color problems.